ArantesVini/google-cybersecurity/6.Sound the Alarm: Detection and Response/week-3.md

 # Eradication

-The compleete removal of the incident elements from all affected systems.
+The compleete removal of the incident elements from all affected systems

 # Recovery

-Returning affected systems back to normal operations.
+Returning affected systems back to normal operations

 # Post-incident actions

+The process of reviewing an incident to identify areas for improvement during incident handling

+## Question to ask

+- What happened?
+- What time did it happen?
+- Who discovered it?
+- How dig it get contained?
+- What were the actions taken for recovery?
+- What could have been done differently? s